atet/raspberrypi/README.md

 ### 6.1.
 Download Craft client program

-* Download the Craft client for Windows or MacOS here: https://www.michaelfogleman.com/projects/craft/
+* Download and extract the ZIP file of the Craft client for Windows or MacOS here: https://www.michaelfogleman.com/projects/craft/
-   * This is a "portable" program (nothing needs to be installed), just extract the ZIP file
 * Run `craft.exe`

 ### 6.2.
 Connecting to Craft server

+**Recall the IP address that you used to connect to your Pi server from step 3.1**

-* Once the game starts, press "`T`" and enter "`/online <PI'S IP ADDRESS>`" to connect to your Craft multiplayer server
+* Once the game starts, bring up the in-game console by pressing "`T`"
+* Enter "`/online <PI'S IP ADDRESS>`" to connect to your Craft multiplayer server

 [![.img/step06ba.png](.img/step06ba.png)](#nolink)